warpspeed/warpspeed-docs/v1/database-setup-and-access.md

 To illustrate this configuration, we will be using SequelPro.
 It is an outstanding free database client for MySQL databases.
 If you don't already have it, you can download it [here](http://www.sequelpro.com/).

 Here is an example of the configuration for connecting to a WarpSpeed production server over SSH.
-Note, your MySQL username and password will be `warpspeed` and the database password that you were emailed after server creation.
-Your SSH username and password will be `warpspeed` and the password should be left blank because it will use your SSH key.
+Note, your MySQL username will be `warpspeed` and the database password will be the one that was emailed to you after server creation.
+Your SSH username and password will be `warpspeed` and the SSH password should be left blank because it will use your SSH key.

 ![](/v1/img/sequel_pro_production.png)

 Here is an example of the configuration for connecting to the WarpSpeed Vagrant VM over SSH.
-Note, your MySQL username and password will be `warpspeed` and `warpspeed` respectively.
-Your SSH username and password will be `vagrant` and `vagrant`.
+Note, your MySQL username and password will be `vagrant` and `vagrant` respectively.
+Your SSH username and password will also be `vagrant` and `vagrant`.

 ![](/v1/img/sequel_pro_vagrant.png)